bekk/bekk-christmas/post/javascript/the-people-behind-javascript-yulia-startsev.md

 const keyInformation = {
   name: "Yulia Startsev",
   residence: "Berlin, Germany",
-  firstProgrammingLanguage: "hm. can't remember.
-I did HTML very early on, but I think the first experience with programming that I had was with the GoldSource scripting sequences.
+  firstProgrammingLanguage: "I did HTML very early on, but I think the first experience with programming that I had was with the GoldSource scripting sequences.
 I just don't know what language that was in.",
   work: "Mozilla",
   yearsInTC39: 2,
 }